 Clinical Waste Disposal 2020 ⚕️: What To Know For Business Clinical Waste

-Clinical waste disposal: if you are a business that generates clinical waste or medical wate – you need to be aware that it has to be handled in a specific manner and can not be disposed of in general waste (your red bin) for common garbage.
+Clinical waste disposal: if you are a business that generates clinical waste or medical waste – you need to be aware that it has to be handled in a specific manner and can not be disposed of in general waste (your red bin) for common garbage.
+Clinical waste is hazardous for human health and needs to be disposed of in line with relevant legislation (described below).

-Your requirements as regards clinical and medical waste will be regulated by the EPA in your city or state.
+Your requirements as regards handling clinical waste in healthcare and medical waste will be regulated by the EPA in your city or state.
 For example in Melbourne and Victoria the regulations are set by the Victoria EPA.

-See a detailed document here showing your requirements under the Victoria EPA for clinical waste.
+See a detailed document here showing your requirements under the Victoria EPA for handling clinical waste.

 The criteria will vary slightly in some areas depending on the State or Territory in which you are located – but will be similar in most aspects.

-What sort of businesses need to think about clinical waste disposal?
+What sort of businesses need to think about when handling clinical waste disposal?

 You may be asking yourself what type of business generates clinical waste / medical waste from an EPA perspective and what your requirements are legally.

-As per the Victoria EPA – “Generators of clinical and related waste include (but are not restricted to):
+As per the Victoria EPA – clinical waste in healthcare includes the following – “Generators of clinical and related waste include (but are not restricted to):

 • acupuncture clinics